chunkunbo/REAPR-XO/README.md

 Line 16: Name you module.
 Line 30-33: modify this to your own device configuration.
 In this example, we use AWS-F1 as our device.
 We also provide a couple othe examples.
 Line 35: modify the number of reports of your application.

+## Run REAPR-XO
+To run REAPR-XO, first set up the envrironment variables. source source_me.sh
+Then modify the entry file as suggested in the above section and simply run the command.
+./run.sh
+This will generate the host executable and the xclbin file.
+Users can run their applications on the FPGA device.
+If users want to run AWS-F1, extra steps are needed.
+Please refer to (https://github.com/chunkunbo/REARP-on-Amazon-F1) for details.